-- Affiliate Members: Eligible physicians-in-training and and postdoc scientists who are currently enrolled in an electrophysiology, cardiology, or related training program may be eligible for complimentary HRS membership.
+- Trainee Members: Eligible physicians who have completed medical school and are in training programs as interns, residents or fellows, and scientists who are involved in postgraduate training or research, may be eligible for complimentary HRS membership.

 - Industry Members: Industry employees who are directly involved in education, research, and engineering, provided that the majority of their time is not devoted to marketing and/or sales.

 Within these types there are up to four different categories:

 - Physicians: Individuals with an MD, DO, or PhD degree (or equivalent) who have completed training and have an interest in pacing and/or cardiac electrophysiology.

 - Scientists: Individuals with a PhD or Eng ScD degree (or equivalent) who have completed training, have an interest in pacing and/or cardiac electrophysiology, and hold a faculty position in an academic institution or its equivalent.

 - Allied Health Professionals: Professional healthcare providers (e.g., physician assistants, nurses, medical assistants, technicians, therapists) who are actively involved in the various aspects of electrophysiologic care including, but not limited to, Cardiac Implantable Electronic Device (CIED) implantation and/or follow-up, performance of electrophysiologic procedures, clinical patient management, or research, and be affiliated with an academic institution, clinical practice or equivalent setting.